haddocking/haddock-tools/README.md

                         together.
   -t {protein,peptide,glycan}, --type {protein,peptide,glycan}
                         Type of analysis to be conducted.
 By default, protein.
   -d DPI, --dpi DPI     DPI of the generated figures.
+By default, 400.
-  --no-capriplots       Do not generate CAPRI plots (flag) --no-violinplots      Do not generate violin plots (flag) --no-melquiplots      Do not generate melqui plots (flag) -n, --no-percentage   Display number of structures instread of
+  --no-capriplots       Do not generate CAPRI plots (flag) --no-violinplots      Do not generate violin plots (flag) --no-melquiplots      Do not generate melqui plots (flag) -n, --no-percentage   Display number of structures instead of
                         percentages (flag)
   -q, --quiet           Silences prints (flag)
 ```